kodecocodes/vt_android_mvvm/v1/for_instructor/03-building-the-model.markdown

 )
 ```

-We need a class in our Model to generate a creature based on the values input by the user on the Add Creature screen.
+We're also going to need a class in our Model to generate a creature based on the values input by the user on the Add Creature screen.

 ## [Slide 2 - HitPoints]